 The Schengen Business Visa is a Schengen visa type designated for businessmen and businesswomen traveling to the Schengen territory and established with the sole purpose of facilitating traveling for business to this category of people to the area.

-Who needs a Business Schengen Visa?
+Do I Need to Apply for a Business Schengen Visa?

 - Letter of invitation.
 Issued by the host company in the Schengen area.
 The letter must be written on the company letterhead, and be signed by the authorized representative of the company.
 It must state the name of the participant, the dates and purpose of the visit and information regarding who will cover the travel expenses.

 - Letter from your employer (if applicable).
 Which confirms that you are employed also stating salary and position, and shows the purpose of your travel.
-The letter must include information about the company and general information about partnership with invited party.
+The letter must include information about the company and general information about the partnership with the invited party.
 It must also say who is going to cover the travel expenses.

 The steps that you must go through in order to apply for a Business Schengen visa are the following:

-- Get list of required documents.
+- Collect the required documents.

-- Fulfill the application form correctly.
+- Get the Business Schengen visa application form and fill it correctly.

 - Appoint an interview through the website of the embassy or consulate where you will be applying.

-- Pay the visa fee.
+- Pay the Schengen visa fee.

 Where to Apply for a Business Schengen Visa?

-Business Schengen Visa validity
+Business Schengen Visa Validity